 Rod Viens, Executive Vice President of Operations

-Mr. Viens is groSolar’s Executive Vice President of Operations and manages PV equipment procurement and logistics, as well project management in the Northeast.
+Mr. Viens is groSolar’s Executive Vice President of Operations and manages PV equipment procurement as well project development in the Vermont and other key regional markets.
 Prior to the company’s sale of its residential division, Mr. Viens oversaw the direct residential and small commercial installation operations, which constructed multiple megawatts of solar in ten states.
-Mr. Viens's commercial project management experience at groSolar has included multi-residential commercial buildings, schools, and the Air National Guard ranging in size from 100 kW to 2.3 MW.
+Mr. Viens's development and project management experience at groSolar has included multi-residential commercial buildings, schools, and utility projects ranging in size from 100 kW to 7 MW.
 Prior to joining groSolar, he was Vice President of Operations and Business Development for Yankee Barn Homes, a nationally distributed post and beam home manufacturer, where he established and oversaw the installation construction division and was charged with improving overall company processes.
 Mr. Viens graduated from Keene State College with a BS in Management.